-- appoints our independent registered public accounting firm; - · evaluates the independent registered public accounting firm's qualifications, independence and performance; - · determines the engagement of the independent registered public accounting firm; - · reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible audit and non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - · is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - · reviews our critical accounting policies and estimates; and - · reviews the audit committee charter and the committee's performance.
+- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible audit and non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; - is responsible for being knowledgeable about the content and operation of our global compliance program and exercising oversight over its implementation and effectiveness; and - reviews the audit committee charter and the committee's performance.

-In 2019, Messrs.
-Rodgers and Bertrand and Dr. Annalisa Jenkins served as members of the audit committee.
-In March 2020, Dr. Jenkins stepped down from the audit committee in connection with her resignation from our board of directors and we appointed Mr. Mott as her successor.
+Messrs.
+Rodgers and Bertrand and Dr. Annalisa Jenkins served as members of the audit committee, until March 2020, when Dr. Jenkins stepped down from the audit committee in connection with her resignation from our board of directors and we appointed Mr. Mott as her successor.
 Mr. Rodgers serves as the chairperson of the committee.
-Each of the members of our audit committee during 2019 met, and each of the current members of our audit committee, meets or will meet, the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+Each of the members of our audit committee during 2020 met, and each of the current members of our audit committee, meets or will meet, the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 Our board of directors has determined that Mr. Rodgers is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
 Under the rules of the SEC, members of the audit committee must also meet heightened independence standards.
-Our board of directors has determined that each of the members of our audit committee during 2019 was, and each of the current members of our audit committee is or will be an "independent director" under the heightened independence standards under the applicable rules of Nasdaq.
+Our board of directors has determined that each of the members of our audit committee during 2020 was, and each of the current members of our audit committee is or will be an "independent director" under the heightened independence standards under the applicable rules of Nasdaq.
 Our audit committee has been established in accordance with the rules and regulations of the Exchange Act.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
 A copy of the audit committee charter is available to security holders on the Company's website at http://ir.ardelyx.com/corporate-governance.